rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

 Technology Customer Portal <https://manage.rackspace.com/aws>`_.

-When submitting an AWS Master Payer, notify Rackspace to ensure a smooth transition of the AWS Master Payer and linked accounts, prior to placing into the portal.
+When submitting an AWS Master Payer, notify Rackspace to ensure a smooth transition of the AWS Master Payer and linked accounts before adding them to the portal.

 Click **Add AWS Account** at the bottom of the AWS account list.
 For **account source**, select **Use an existing AWS account not currently managed by